xuanqi99/VT-DUDA/README.md

 VT-DUDA contains three main stages:

 1. **Token-conditioned diffusion training**
-   We jointly train domain-specific diffusion adapters and an image-to-token encoder using labeled source images and unlabeled target images.

 2. **Target-style data generation**
-   For each labeled source image, VT-DUDA extracts visual tokens, combines them with the class prompt, and synthesizes target-style images under the target-domain adapter branch.

 3. **Downstream UDA training**
-   A classifier is trained on the generated labeled target-style dataset, optionally together with an unsupervised target regularizer.

 The same token-conditioned interface supports both: